Software Engineering: A Modern Approach

 .

-6.13 When Not to Use Design Patterns?
+6.13 When Not to Use Design Patterns? 🔗

 Design patterns aim to improve the flexibility of a system’s design.
 For example, factories facilitate changes in the types handled by a program.
-A decorator allows customizing a class with new features, making it adaptable to various use cases.
+A decorator allows customizing a class with new functionality, making it adaptable to various use cases.
 The Strategy pattern enables configuring the algorithms used by a class, to name just a few examples.

 However, like almost everything in software engineering, the use of patterns also has a cost.
 For instance, a factory requires implementing at least one additional class in the system.
-Similarly, the Strategy pattern requires the creation of an abstract class and an additional class for each algorithm.
+Similarly, the Strategy pattern requires creating an abstract class and an additional class for each algorithm.
 Therefore, adopting design patterns requires careful analysis.
 To illustrate this type of analysis, let’s continue using the examples of the Factory and Strategy patterns:

 new